 - There is no risk of tearing or damaging a flap at any point in the future following an ASA/PRK procedure.
 This is particularly good news for people in the military or who enjoy contact sports.

-Like LASIK, ASA reshapes the cornea to dramatically improve vision.
-The main difference between ASA and LASIK is that, unlike LASIK, ASA does not utilize the creation of a flap in the top layer of the cornea.
+Like LASIK, PRK reshapes the cornea to dramatically improve vision.
+The main difference between PRK and LASIK is how the cornea is accessed.

-Because the thin epithelial layer is removed altogether, it does take a few days to grow back.
+Because the thin epithelial layer is removed altogether during PRK, it does take a few days to grow back, which makes the recovery time longer when compared to LASIK.
 During that time, approximately three to five days, many people report that they feel some discomfort similar to having a mild foreign body sensation.
 Preservative-free artificial tears, prescribed post-operative medications and pain relievers typically provide significant relief.

 How Do I Know If ASA/PRK is Right for Me?

-Cavanaugh Eye Center is one of a select few refractive surgery centers in the United States to use our own laser center to provide LASIK and several LASIK alternatives, including ASA.
+Cavanaugh Eye Center is one of a select few refractive surgery centers in the United States to use our own laser center to provide LASIK and several LASIK alternatives, including ASA/PRK.

-Dr. Cavanaugh is among the most experienced laser eye surgeons in the country, and he invests himself personally in providing the priceless gift of natural, clear vision.
+Our experienced laser eye surgeons invest themselves in providing the priceless gift of natural, clear vision.
 Our trained technicians will conduct a series of diagnostic tests using some of the most modern and thorough technology available today.
-These tests, as well as information about your general health and lifestyle, will provide Dr. Cavanaugh with the information he needs to determine which, if any, laser vision correction procedure is best for your unique eyes.
+These tests, as well as information about your general health and lifestyle, will provide Dr. Cavanaugh or Dr. Jaynes with the information they need to determine which, if any, laser vision correction procedure is best for your unique eyes.

 As you lie back on our laser bed, a small lid holder will be gently placed around your eyelids to keep you from blinking during the procedure.